How to Make a Women’s History Slideshow in After Effects

 • 1908-1910: A garment workers’ strike to protest working conditions, in New York, was held in 1908.
 This inspired The Socialist Party of America to designate National Women’s Day in their honour.
 In 1910, over in Copenhagen, The Socialist International garnered the approval of 17 other countries to create a Women’s Day that would be recognised internationally.

-• 1911: On the 19th of March, International Women’s Day was marked for the first time across many countries.
+• 1911: On the 19th of March, International Women’s Day was marked for the first across many countries.
 Over a million people attended rallies!

 • 1975: 1975 was International Women’s Year and the UN start to celebrate International Women’s Day.